Code modernization strategies for short-range non-bonded molecular dynamics simulations: Performance evaluation

 \subsection{MPI vs HPX comparison}

-In this section, we evaluate our molecular dynamics implementation with HPX shared-memory parallelism in comparison to traditional MPI-based parallelism.
-We specifically investigate two cases: a spatially homogenous simulation to measure the overheads resulting from the HPX implementation, and a spatially inhomogeneous simulation to demonstrate load-balancing.
+In this section, we evaluate our molecular dynamics implementation with HPX shared-memory parallelism in comparison to traditional MPI-based intra-node parallelism.
+We specifically investigate two cases: a spatially homogenous simulation to measure the overheads resulting from the HPX implementation, and a spatially inhomogeneous simulation to demonstrate the load-balancing capabilities of HPX.
 In particular, we focus on single node performance since we want to investigate the benefits from the work-stealing capabilities of HPX.
-The MD simulations were executed on the same Skylake compute nodes equipped with two sockets each containing 16 cores, with one HPX thread assigned to each physical core.
+The MD simulations were executed on the compute nodes listed in Table \ref{tab:specs} equipped with two sockets.
+For the HPX version, one MPI rank is assigned to each socket and the number of HPX threads for each rank is equal to the number of cores per socket.
+For the baseline MPI version, one MPI rank with one thread is assigned to each physical core, which corresponds to the fully vectorized implementation evaluated in the previous section.

 We start with a spatially homogenous case in which we expect the simulation to be dominated by implementation overheads.
 We use the same Lennard-Jones setup from the previous section which contains $N=262,144$ particles and forms a cell grid of $(24,24,24)$.
-We perform the simulations for different numbers of subdomains per MPI rank, $n_\text{sub}$, starting from the number of cores on each socket and gradually increasing by a factor of two until no further subdivision is possible.
+For the HPX version, we perform the simulations for different numbers of subnodes per MPI rank, $n_\text{sub}$, starting from the number of cores on each socket and gradually increasing by a factor of two until no further subdivision is possible.
 This autotuning procedure allows us to find the optimal value of $n_\text{sub}$.
+For MPI version, we run only one $n_\text{sub}$ per MPI rank.